tomwhartung/jmws_accoutrements/doc/ubuntu/2026e-26.04-fresh_install-martha/7-checklist-standard_apps.md

 - [X] Click on the **Manage** option and install any updates that may be pending
 - [X] Install Clementine as a snap
   - [X] Pin the icon to run Clementine to the Dock
+    - I tried installing Clementine as a snap, and when I ran it, set the library to `~/Music/clementine`, and told it to scan the entire collection
+    - I do not know why this happened, hmmm...
+    - However, after seeing the message that the Strawberry snap install displayed (see below), I uninstalled the snap and reinstalled it as a debian package
-- [X] Install Strawberry as a snap
+- [X] Install Strawberry as a **debian package**
+    - I tried installing Strawberry as a snap, and when I ran it, it displayed a long message saying it's best to install the debian package
+    - *Now why, if it's best to install the debian package, do they even allow it to be installed as a snap?*
+      - We wont worry about that, just install it as a debian package
   - [X] Pin the icon to run Strawberry to the Dock

-- [ ] In a Konsole window, run these commands as `tomh`:
+- [X] In a Konsole window, run these commands as `tomh`:
   - `cd ~/Music`
   - `ll `
   - `ll *`
-- [ ] Triple check and **ensure there are *no* files or directories in or linked to *any* subdirectories of `~/Music`**
+- [X] Triple check and **ensure there are *no* files or directories in or linked to *any* subdirectories of `~/Music`**

 At this point, it is safe to start up the apps and set the app-specific directories that will contain the files we want to listen to.

-- [ ] Use the Rhythmbox icon in the Dock to run it
+- [X] Use the Rhythmbox icon in the Dock to run it
-  - [ ] Click on the hamburger menu icon then click on Preferences
+  - [X] Click on the hamburger menu icon then click on Preferences
-  - [ ] Under the Music tab, set the Library Location to file:///home/tomh/Music/rhythmbox
+  - [X] Under the Music tab, set the Library Location to file:///home/tomh/Music/rhythmbox
-  - [ ] Under the Music tab, under Library Structure, set the pPreferred format to MPEG Layer 3 Audio
+  - [X] Under the Music tab, under Library Structure, set the Preferred format to - "*MPEG Layer 3 Audio*"
+  - [X] Click on Close to close the dialog
-- [ ] Use the Clementine icon in the Dock to run it
+- [X] Use the Clementine icon in the Dock to run it
-  - [ ] Click on the Tools menu option then click on Preferences
+  - [X] Click on the Tools menu option then click on Preferences
-  - [ ] In the General section, click on the Music Library menu option
+  - [X] In the General section, click on the Music Library menu option
-  - [ ] In the Music Library section, click on the *Add new folder* button and add the /home/tomh/Music/clementine directory
+  - [X] In the Music Library section, click on the *Add new folder* button and add the /home/tomh/Music/clementine directory
+  - [X] Click on OK to close the dialog
-- [ ] Use the Strawberry icon in the Dock to run it
+- [X] Use the Strawberry icon in the Dock to run it
-  - [ ] Click on the Tools menu option then click on Settings
+  - [X] Click on the Tools menu option then click on Settings
-  - [ ] In the General section, click on the Collection menu option
+  - [X] In the General section, click on the Collection menu option
-  - [ ] At the top of the Collection page, click on the *Add new folder* button and add the /home/tomh/Music/strawberry directory
+  - [X] At the top of the Collection page, click on the *Add new folder* button and add the /home/tomh/Music/strawberry directory
+  - [X] Click on OK to close the dialog

 At this point, the music libraries in the Rhythmbox, Clementine, and Strawberry apps should be empty!